-Table 10.
+Table 9.
 Recommendations to implement the Biodiversity Conservation Strategy.

-Impl emental tion Cost/ Timeline 9.1 Provide sufficient staffing resources to implement the record e sufficient staffing resources to implement the recommendations within this Strategy. \$\$\$ Short 9.1.1 Continue to support a staff position for a professional with expertise in biology and ecosystem restoration to focus on implementing this Strategy.
-Complete 9.1.2 Create a staff position for a professional with expertise in arboriculture to focus on the protection of trees and working around trees for municipal projects.
+Implementation Cost/ Timeline 9.1 Provid e sufficient staffing resources to implement the recommendations within this \$\$\$ Strate gy.
+Short 9.1.1 Continue to support a staff position for a professional with expertise in biology and ecosystem restoration to focus on implementing this Strategy.
+9.1.2 Create a staff position for a professional with expertise in arboriculture to focus on the protection of trees and working around trees for municipal projects.
 9.1.3 Create a staff position to implement stewardship and public outreach initiatives outlined in this Strategy.
-Complete 9.1.4 Create a staff position for a geospatial analyst to focus on integrating new information and mapping updates to the GIS portal, SaanichMap.
-Complete 9.2 Comm it funding to adopt high-priority recommendations within a 5-year span. \$\$\$ Mid
+9.1.4 Create a staff position for a geospatial analyst to focus on integrating new information and mapping updates to the GIS portal, SaanichMap.
+9.2 Comm it funding to adopt high-priority recommendations within a 5-year span. \$\$\$ Mid